laserpants/code-overload/README.md

 HaskellDB is a combinator library for building syntactically correct, type-safe database queries, similar to the Language Integrated Query (LINQ) component in the .NET framework (or ARel for Ruby on Rails).

 HaskellDB does follow an ORM approach, although I am not sure the term "object" is the most appropriate here.
-What is common between HaskellDB, blaze-html, and many other Haskell libraries is that they allow you to build statements using native Haskell code, without the need of a separate domain-specific language (such as SQL).
+What is common between HaskellDB, blaze-html, and many other Haskell libraries is that they allow you to build statements using native Haskell code, without the need for a separate domain-specific language (such as SQL).

 As an example, here is what a simple query can look like using HaskellDB: